learn-the-web/topics/video-audio/index.md

 There is an `autoplay` attribute you can use on the video tag, it will automatically download and play the video.

 Try to avoid auto playing videos—especially videos with sound.
 Some devices don’t even allow auto play, they require a user interaction to start a video.

+*If you must auto play your video make sure to mute the sound with the `muted` attribute.*

 ```html
 <!-- If you must auto play, make sure to add the `muted` attribute to avoid auto playing sounds. -->